o-sec/DirDrop/README.md

 ### proof-of-concept:

-i included a powershell script `poc.ps1` to automate the task of creating malicius directory structur.
+i included a powershell script `poc.ps1` to automate the task of creating malicius directory structure.

 **usage:**
 ```